MoonPoet/xaprb-src/content/talks/lisa17-quantifying-scalability-universal-scalability-law/index.md

 ---
 layout: true
-class: center
+class: center, bigger

 ---
 # The Failure Boundary Is Nonlinear

 This region is _highly_ nonlinear and unintuitive.
-It's analogous to post-elastic material behavior.
+It’s analogous to post-elastic material behavior.

 ![Failure Boundary](failure-boundary.png)